Bylaws

 5. Nominations will be accepted in January and February for each office.

-6. The deadline to submit a completed nomination form for an officer position is five business days before the February meeting.
-Candidates will have the option to address the Senate to request support for their candidacy at the February meeting.
+6. The deadline to submit a completed nomination form for an officer position is five business days before the February Full Senate meeting.
+At the February Senate meeting, candidates will have the option to address the Senate to request support for their candidacy.

-7. Elections shall take place after the February Senate meeting by a vote of the currently serving Senators.
+7. Officer elections shall take place after the February Senate meeting.
+Only current Senators shall be eligible to vote in the election.

 • Section 5.
 Removal from Senate or Officer Position